-\paragraph{Inter-task Interference} The softmax function is a probabilistic activation function that ensures all elements in the output vector are positive and their sum equals 1, \textit{i.e.},
+\paragraph{Inter-task Interference.} The softmax function is a probabilistic activation function that ensures all elements in the output vector are positive and their sum equals 1, \textit{i.e.},

-where $\rvz_k = \rvw_k^{T} \rvh + \evb_k$.
+where $z_i = \rvw_i^{\intercal} \rvh + \evb_i$.

-In classification models utilizing softmax and cross-entropy loss, the cost function and gradient are defined as:
+In classification models utilizing cross-entropy loss with softmax, the cost function and gradient are defined as:

-which indicates that all input samples invoke gradients which not only affect their own classifier, but also other classifiers.
-Thanks to these gradients, classifiers using softmax and cross-entropy loss can achieve a max-margin decision.
-However, this \textit{pull}-and-\textit{push} effect of softmax~\citep{orth_imb_drloss} impedes the maintenance of the classifier trained on previous tasks in continual learning.
-Masked softmax can alleviate this inter-task interference, \textit{i.e.},
+which indicates that all input samples invoke gradients which not only affect their own respective class weight vectors, but also others.

+Thanks to these gradients, classifiers using cross-entropy loss with softmax can achieve a max-margin in decision.
+However, these \textit{pull} and \textit{push} effects of softmax~\cite{softmax_pull_push} impede the maintenance of the classifier trained on previous tasks in continual learning.
+We call the flow of gradients from a target class towards other classes as \textit{inter-task interference}.
+General masked softmax can alleviate the inter-task interference by replacing the logits from input samples of old and new classes, which are not in a current task, to a specific masking value, \textit{i.e.},